Interested in Running for Mayor/Council?

 A person is disqualified from holding an office upon conviction of designated crimes as specified in the Constitution and laws of the state.
 (Government Code Section 1021)

-OFFICES TO BE VOTED ON FOR SEASIDE’S GENERAL ELECTION
+POSITIONS TO BE VOTED FOR NEXT GENERAL ELECTION

 June 6, 2017 Special Election